lajohnston/eco/README.md

 ## Events

-Eco provides a basic callback system to notify you each time a component value is changed
+Eco provides a basic callback that is called each time a component value is set.
+An example use-case is if you're using a collision algorithm such as a QuadTree or Grid, and wish to update it when an entity position changes.

 ```javascript
 const eco = new Eco();